 Idaho is one of the best states for living in tiny homes.
 It was the first State to adopt Appendix Q of the International Residential Code, which sets standards for homes under 400 square feet in size.

-To meet Idaho code, the home will still need to be at least 150 square feet.
+The home must still be at least 150 square feet to meet Idaho code.
 Most counties do not seem to have minimum dwelling sizes.
-However, they have minimum lot sizes – so it will likely be illegal to build a tiny home on a small lot.
+However, they have minimum lot sizes, so building a tiny home on a small lot will likely be illegal.

 Modular Home vs Manufactured Home